-This week, we are proud to feature a guest post from our friend and client, Molly Carpenter, vice president of marketing and public relations for FNBC Bank.
-Molly is a fourth-generation community banker, a proud millennial and in 2015, she was named one of Arkansas Business’ 20 in their 20s: The New Influentials.
-So basically, she’s one of the coolest people you’ll ever meet.
+We are proud to feature a guest post from our friend and client, Molly Day, SVP, Chief Deposit & Chief Marketing Officer for FNBC.
 Check out her post below as she shares her insights and expertise on bank marketing for a fast-paced, digital age.

-It’s that time of year again where marketers are working earnestly to wrap up end-of-year projects while simultaneously planning for a new year and a fresh budget.
-We have the strategic plan in hand and we are ready to brainstorm and meticulously plan out campaigns and initiatives that advance the brand and move the needle (favorably, we hope).
-While I strongly believe PR and marketing professionals possess incredible superpowers, we unfortunately cannot predict everything the next year will entail.
+When it comes to strategically planning for your companies future, it’s best to come prepared!
+While I strongly believe PR and marketing professionals possess incredible superpowers, we unfortunately cannot predict everything the future will entail.
 But we can read, research and educate ourselves on marketing trends in the industries we serve, as well as take a few pointers from other leading businesses.

 The way we conduct all sorts of business these days is drastically different than it was five years ago.
 Even as a millennial, I remember when Netflix was just a mail-order DVD service and Blockbuster was a destination my friends and I went to on the weekends.
 Today, Walmart is frantically trying to compete with Amazon in the e-commerce space, and legacy retailers like Sears and Kmart are no longer household names.
 We would all be foolish to think banking would be immune to such disruption.
 As bank marketers, we should actively be engaging with all areas of our financial institutions to ask, “how can we improve the customer experience?”
 Trust me; someone without the regulatory burden we face has already asked and is working much more nimbly than we can to bring something more relevant to market.